Electrohydraulic Shock Wave Generation (Spark Gap Method)

 Other Types of Shock Wave

-While other forms of shock wave exist, they are vastly different then the superiority of the electrohydraulic method – with significant limitations in terms of depth, focal area and more.
+While other forms of shock wave exist, they are vastly different than the superiority of the electrohydraulic method – with significant limitations in terms of depth, focal area and more.

 Electromagnetic Shock Wave Generation (EMSG)